kamya-aggarwal23/weather-app/README.md

 # Weather App

-A simple Python weather application that uses the OpenWeatherMap API to fetch real-time weather information for a city.
+This is a simple weather application built using Python and the OpenWeatherMap API.
+It allows users to enter a city name and view the current weather details.

-## Features

-- Search weather by city name
+The application displays:
+- Temperature
-- View temperature
+- Feels like temperature
-- View humidity
+- Humidity
-- View wind speed
+- Wind speed
-- Handle invalid city names

-## Technologies Used

-- Python
-- Requests
+- Pressure
-- OpenWeatherMap API
+- Visibility

-Replace `YOUR_API_KEY` with your own API key before running the program.

-##Author
+To run the project, install the requests library and add your own OpenWeatherMap API key.

-Kamya Aggarwal
+Author: Kamya Aggarwal